 How to Make the Best Smash Burgers

 These smash burgers are everything!
 Crispy edges, melty cheese, insane flavor.
 My husband has been perfecting this method for years, and it’s honestly become one of the most frequently asked questions we get whenever he makes them.
-Friends, family, anyone who tries them always says the same thing: they’re the best burgers they’ve ever had.
 So we’re finally sharing all the tips, tricks, and little details that make them so good.
 Once you get the method down, they’re hard to beat anywhere else.

 Meat